Polkadot-Blockchain-Academy/pba-book/content/substrate/intro/slides.md

 Notes:

-howe can we guarantee that neither enter an infinite loop, or try to access the filesystem?
+how can we guarantee that neither enter an infinite loop, or try to access the filesystem?

 ---v